Integrated Sensing and Communications for Unsourced Random Access: Fundamental Limits: Abstract

 \section{Abstract}

-This work addresses the problem of integrated sensing and communications (ISAC) involving a massive number of unsourced and uncoordinated users.
-In the proposed model, known as the unsourced ISAC system (UNISAC), all active communication and sensing users simultaneously share a short frame to transmit their signals without requiring scheduling by the base station or the need to announce their identities.
-Consequently, the received signal from each user is heavily affected by interference from numerous other users, making it challenging to extract individual transmissions.
-UNISAC is designed to decode the message sequences from communication users while simultaneously detecting active sensing users and estimating their angles of arrival, regardless of the senders' identities.
-We establish a second-order achievable bound for UNISAC that explicitly quantifies performance deviations due to finite resources, and we show that it outperforms ISAC approaches built on traditional multiple access methods, including ALOHA, time-division multiple access (TDMA), treating interference as noise (TIN), and a TDMA-based scheme combined with multiple signal classification for sensing.
-Additionally, we propose a practical model that validates the feasibility of the achievable result, showing comparable or even superior performance in scenarios with a small number of users.
-Through numerical simulations, we demonstrate the effectiveness of both the practical UNISAC model and the achievable result.
+This work considers the problem of integrated sensing and communications (ISAC) with a massive number of unsourced and uncoordinated users.
+In the proposed model, known as the unsourced ISAC system (UNISAC), all active communication and sensing users simultaneously share a short frame to transmit their signals, without requiring scheduling with the base station (BS).
+Hence, the signal received from each user is affected by significant interference from numerous interfering users, making it challenging to extract the transmitted signals.
+UNISAC aims to decode the transmitted message sequences from communication users while simultaneously detecting active sensing users and estimating their angles of arrival, regardless of the identity of the senders.
+In this paper, we derive an approximate achievable result for UNISAC and demonstrate its superiority over conventional approaches such as ALOHA, time-division multiple access, treating interference as noise, and multiple signal classification.
+Through numerical simulations, we validate the effectiveness of UNISAC's sensing and communication capabilities for a large number of users.